Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Another sufficient condition for the existence of transverse invariant measures

 By definition $m$ has Lebesgue disintegration with local densities in the plaques which are $\phi^u$-harmonic.
 Using Ghys' Lemma (more precisely its direct consequence Lemma \ref{extenddensity}) it is possible to extend the density of the conditional measure of $m$ in a plaque $P$, thus obtaining a positive $\phi^u$-harmonic function on the whole leaf $L$ containing $P$.

 We refer to this function as the \emph{characteristic function} of the leaf $L$.
 Note that it is not canonical and depends of the choice of the plaque $P$.
 Note moreover that the boundedness of this function does not depend of this choice.
-In fact the characteristic function is defined up to a multiplicative constant (proceed as in \cite[Proposition 2.8]{Mat} to prove this fact).
+In fact the characteristic function is defined up to a multiplicative constant (this is the content of \cite[Proposition 2.8]{Mat}).

 By definition the lift of the characteristic function of a leaf $L$ to $\tL$ is the integral of the Gibbs kernel against a finite Borel measure $\eta_L$ defined on $\widetilde{L}(\infty)$.
 The measure class $[\eta_L]$ on $\widetilde{L}(\infty)$ is independent of the initial choice of plaque.